Thermostatistical analysis and negative heat capacities of Yukawa and Lee-Wick potentials in noncommutative phase spaces: Non-commutative classical model of Yukawa and Lee-Wick potential

-The radial dependence of the NC term in eq.(\ref{2.14}) is with $r^{-3}$, and the NC LW potential diverges at origin, with $\Theta \neq 0$.
-The plot of the NC LW potential versus the radial distance is illustrated in the fig.(\ref{figLWNC1}).
-The left panel (\ref{figLWNC1}) shows the comparison of the pure LW potential with the NC correction.
-In the right panel, we plot the NC LW potential for the values of $\Theta=0.1$, $\Theta=0.5$ and $\Theta=0.9$ in relation to the case of $\Theta=0$, that is finite at origin.
+The NC contribution in Eq.~(\ref{2.14}) scales as $r^{-3}$, leading to a divergence of the potential at the origin when $\Theta \neq 0$.
+Figure~\ref{figLWNC1} illustrates this behavior.
+The left panel shows the comparison between the standard LW potential and the NC correction, while the right panel displays the resulting potential for different values of $\Theta$, including the commutative case $\Theta=0$, which remains finite at the origin.